Wadi Murabba'at: Discovery and analysis of the caves

-The Murabba'at area was surveyed by Pessah Bar-Adon in 1968 leading to the discovery of a fifth cave.
+The Murabba'at area was surveyed by Pessah Bar-Adon in 1968, leading to the discovery of a fifth cave.
 In 1993 Hanan Eshel and Z. Greenhut discovered a cemetery which resembles that at Qumran.

 Textual materials

 From the Roman period there is an inventory of about 120 documents which cover the decades leading up to the Bar Kochba revolt.
 Many of these are legal documents including deeds of land sale, marriage contracts, a debt acknowledgement and a writ of divorce.
 Fragments of biblical texts including Genesis, Deuteronomy and Isaiah were found, as well as the remains of a Hebrew Minor Prophets scroll.

 List of manuscripts from Cave 1

 Letter from Simon Bar Kochba

-The following letter, translated by John Allegro, is addressed to Yeshua ben Galgola, who was the military commander of the Herodium fortress, which lay between Wadi Murabba'at and Jerusalem.
+The following letter, translated by John Allegro, is addressed to Joshua ben Galgola, who was the military commander of the Herodium fortress, which lay between Wadi Murabba'at and Jerusalem.
 The letter provides Bar Kochba's real name.